timothyjward/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 ![Modularity and complexity](img/8.png)

-With the project running, navigate to [http://localhost:8080/rest/upper/lower](http://localhost:8080/rest/upper/lower) and see check the results
+With the project running, navigate to [http://localhost:8080/rest/upper/lower](http://localhost:8080/rest/upper/lower) and check the results

 ![Modularity and complexity](img/9.png)

-We confirmed that the service is working as expected.

-## Creating a runnable artefact

-The last step is to generate a runnable jar file.
-Right click the `quickstart` module in the left pane, and select **Run As -> Maven**
+If you want to get hold of the runnable application jar then right click the `quickstart` module in the left pane, and select **Run As -> Maven**

 ![Modularity and complexity](img/10.png)